All case studies

 What this case study shows

-This is a useful hiring sample because the issue is bigger than a missing label.
+This is a useful sample because the issue is much bigger than a missing label.

 The important judgment here is recognizing that this is not a scattered collection of accessibility defects.
-It is a structural failure: the app has no accessibility layer exposed to iOS at all.
-That changes both the severity and the fix path.
+VoiceOver receives no meaningful app interface, which points to a structural exposure failure rather than a handful of missing labels.
+That changes both the severity and the likely fix path.

 What to notice